Hybrid coupling with operator inference and the overlapping Schwarz alternating method: Solid mechanics problem formulation and monolithic finite element discretization

 for matrix $\tilde{~K}(~\chi_h) \in \mathbb{R}^{N \times N}$, vector $~h\in \mathbb{R}^{N}$, and appropriately-sized tensors $\tilde{~H}(~\chi_h)$ and $\tilde{~C}$.
 The linear and quadratic operators are functions of the boundary data $~\chi_h$, as they include contributions from cross terms of the form $~u \otimes ~\chi_h$ and $~u \otimes ~\chi_h \otimes ~\chi_h$ that arise when substituting the decomposed $~\varphi_h$ vector into \eqref{eq:quadratic_model}.

 In defining the functional form of our OpInf ROMs in Sections \ref{sec:opinf} and \ref{sec:schwarz}, we will approximate the right-hand-side of \eqref{eq:quadratic_model_with_bcs} in several ways.
-First, since none of the numerical examples considered herein have a body source term or inhomogeneous traction boundary conditions, we will assume from this point forward that $~f_u = ~0$ in \eqref{eq:quadratic_model_with_bcs}.
+First, because none of the numerical examples considered herein have a body source term or inhomogeneous traction boundary conditions, we will assume from this point forward that $~f_u = ~0$ in \eqref{eq:quadratic_model_with_bcs}.
 We will additionally neglect the $\ddot{~\chi}_h$ term in \eqref{eq:g}; this term drops out if the mass matrix is lumped\footnote{Many production codes, such as Sandia's {\tt SIERRA/SM} code \cite{sierrasm}, utilize a lumped matrix for both implicit and explicit solves.} and is expected to be small in the general case.
-Finally, we will make the modeling decision to neglect the $~h(~H, ~C, ~\chi_h)$ term in \eqref{eq:quadratic_model_with_bcs} as a first-order approximation.
+Finally, we will account for the influence of the $~h(~H, ~C, ~\chi_h)$ term in \eqref{eq:quadratic_model_with_bcs} through a new matrix $\tilde{~B}\in\mathbb{R}^{N\times K}$, discussed in more detail in Remark \ref{remark:bc_approx}.
 With these assumptions, our approximate semi-discrete FOM model on which the algebraic structure of our OpInf ROMs is based (see Sections \ref{sec:opinf} and \ref{sec:schwarz}) takes the form:

 where